MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/04-create-dax-calculations-in-power-bi-desktop.md

 1. Save the Power BI Desktop file.

 	*Power BI Desktop now understands that this table defines date (time).
 It’s important when relying on time intelligence calculations.
-You’ll work with time intelligence calculations in the **Create Advanced DAX Calculations in Power BI Desktop, Part 2** lab.*
+You’ll work with time intelligence calculations in the **Create Advanced DAX Calculations in Power BI Desktop** lab.*

 	*This design approach for a date table is suitable when you don’t have a date table in your data source.
 If you have a data warehouse, it would be appropriate to load date data from its date dimension table rather than “redefining” date logic in your data model.*